b1ndark/project5/README.md

 - ### **Content**

-  - Various resources were used to help through out the project:
+  - Various resources were used to help throughout the project:

-    - Code Institute Think before I blog tutorial was a good help through out the project, from setting up the project, building it to the deployment.
+    - Code Institute Think before I blog tutorial was a good help throughout the project, from setting up the project, building it to the deployment.
     - [Font-anwsome libraries](https://cdnjs.com/libraries/font-awesome)
     - [Customizing error views](https://docs.djangoproject.com/en/3.2/topics/http/views/#customizing-error-views)
     - [Bootstrap](https://getbootstrap.com/docs/5.3/getting-started/introduction/)